 What if we could read the full language of thought—not just fragments, but the complex symphony of abstract ideas, memories, emotions, and intentions that define what it means to be human?

-We are pioneering a breakthrough system based on intracellular, one-micron-sized sensors called nanofids—a radically new interface technology that aims to reach every neuron in the human cortex with single-neuron resolution.
+We are pioneering a breakthrough system based on one-micron-sized intracellular sensors called nanofids—a radically new interface technology that aims to reach every neuron in the human cortex with single-neuron resolution.
 Each nanofid responds to neural activity by emitting a unique near-infrared (NIR) optical code, serving as a digital beacon of that neuron’s activation.
 This NIR signal is then captured by a non-invasive optical fiber array and rapidly decoded using a solid-state optical sorting system, converting biological activity into high-speed digital signals ready for real-time AI analysis.

 This is not just a brain-computer interface.
 It is a neural mirror—one that reflects the true complexity and resolution of the human mind in real time and unlocks a new era of cognitive symbiosis between humans and AI.